 If you are looking for an even healthier muffin, you can replace all of the oil with applesauce and reduce the sugar.
 I have played around with the oil and sugar, and I have found that the proportions that I have listed in the recipe above are the ones that make these muffins taste sweet enough that my kids still love them.
 If you want a little extra sweetness or you want to encourage your kids to try them, put a little dollop of cream cheese frosting on them!
 This is my favorite frosting recipe to use for these muffins!
 Just cut the recipe in half though because you won’t need that much frosting.

-Pin the Healthy Vegan Muffin recipe for later:
+Don’t forget to pin the Healthy Vegan Muffin recipe for later!

 Looking for more healthy make ahead breakfast ideas that your family will love?